 Advanced/Chronic Pain – you will need to have discussed your plans in advance with the Regional Advisor for Pain Management – Dr Allistair Dodds, Consultant in Anaesthesia & Pain Management, Sunderland Royal Hospital.
 Advanced Pain is only recognised at the Royal Victoria Infirmary and James Cook University Hospital.
 You will work in only one of these units for 12 months.

 If there are vacant ATM posts available, the TPD can place other trainees in empty slots if it fits in with the structure and running of the rotation and the requirements of said trainees.

 Where we have too many applicants for the number of posts in any subspecialty, there will be competitive interviews.

 Where you will go to do your module?
 You are NOT guaranteed any particular location for your Advanced Training Module.
-The Programme Director and Specialty Programme Coordinator will determine who goes where.
+The Programme Director will determine who goes where.
 No trainer can promise an ATM to a trainee!

 Before you start your module.
 Once you have received notification from the TPD of your advanced module, you should think about contacting the College Tutor or Advanced Lead to discuss on-going projects, research and teaching opportunities that are taking place which you could start planning for once you start your module.

 Attached is the most up to date list of ATMs available and where they are located.